 Blood transfusion may be required when a person has lost too much of blood or the body is not producing enough amount of blood.
 It can be in certain conditions such as severe anemia, surgery, cancer, burn injury, infection etc. Transfusion is done of the whole blood or its components such as platelets.

 Before blood transfusion, the doctor will draw some amount of blood and send it to laboratory for typing and cross matching.
 The lab technician determines the type of blood.
+Different blood types are A, B, AB and O. Each type is either Rh positive or Rh negative.
+Once the type is determined, it is cross matched with the donor blood whether it is Rh compatible with the donor blood.

 The red blood cells of each type contain a specific protein marker.
 If the protein marker of recipient and donor type does not match, body’s immune system will consider it as foreign substance and try to destroy it thus giving rise to symptoms of transfusion reaction.